srosenthal/nagbot/README.md

 Nagbot is a side project I developed at [Seeq](https://seeq.com) and launched in May 2019.
 It has saved thousands of dollars every month, probably tens of thousands in the few months it has been running so far.

 Nagbot does the following:
-1. Query for all of the running EC2 instances in an account, along with important metadata (Name, OS, Monthly Price, etc.)
+1. Query for all EC2 Instances, Volumes, AMIs, and Snapshots in an account, along with important metadata (Name, OS, Monthly Price, size, etc.)
 2. Post this information to a Slack channel and also dump the table into a Google Sheet for analysis and auditing
-3. Look at the "Stop after" tag, which is by convention a YYYY-MM-DD date, and after a warning period, stop any unwanted instances.
+3. Look at the "Stop after" tag, which is by convention a YYYY-MM-DD date, and after a warning period, stop any unwanted resources.
+4. Look at the "Terminate after" tag, which is by convention a YYYY-MM-DD date, and terminate any unwanted resources.

 Here's what a Nagbot notification looks like in Slack:
 ![Example of Nagbot's Slack message](https://github.com/srosenthal/nagbot/blob/master/nagbot-slack.png "Example of Nagbot's Slack message")